 Can the Goechala trek be customized?

 Yes, we can arrange a customized package based on the client’s dates and preferences.
-Please note that the price for customised packages may differ from fixed departures, and the level of service will be adjusted accordingly.
+Please note that the price for customized packages may differ from fixed departures, and the level of service will be adjusted accordingly.
 However, rest assured, we always provide high-quality service, regardless of your budget.
 Our primary goal is to provide our trekkers with an unforgettable experience.
 Simply book your trek with us, pack your bags, and get ready for an adventurous journey.

 Goechala Trek Cost Inclusion and Exclusion